swift502/Octarr/README.md

 });
 ```

-## Limitations
+## ToDo

-Octree node size is currently limited by the Int32.MaxValue number, which limits the data location to roughly +-2^16 on all x, y and z axes.
+- Octree node size is currently limited by the Int32.MaxValue number, which limits the data location to roughly +-2^16 on all x, y and z axes.
 Increasing the node size type to Int64 or even better, storing node size as a power of 2 should be done to improve the possible array size.

-Data is currently required to be classes.
-It too can however be easily changed to structs, should you need to store integers, strings, ect. as data.
+- Data is currently required to be classes.
+That should be modified to support both classes and structs, depending on user's needs.